Case contracting - advice

 Referring case management tasks and functions of the case plan

 During the life of a case it is likely that there will be a range of case management tasks and functions for which practitioners can make a referral to another agency or professional.
-The agency or professional contributes in a specific way to the development or achievement of the case plan goals.
+The agency or professional contributes in a specific way to the formulation, enacting and achievement of the case plan goals.
 It is important in these situations for the child and or family to be aware of the level of communication between the two agencies and of the respective roles and responsibilities such as child protection may require information from the agency or service to whom the referral is being made in the form of feedback, progress reports or assessment reports.

 Examples of referring tasks and functions are: